kevincox/appengine-sequential-ids/README.md

 users1 = []
 while len(users1) < 10:
     low, high = useridcounter.reserve(10-len(users1))
-    if low is False: # High will also be false on an error, but you only need one. logging.error("Oh No!
+    if low is False: # High will also be false on an error. logging.error("Oh No!
 We have run out of keys!") return
     # Note: `high-low` might NOT be 10! (read the docs)